 If you don't see any, that’s great!
 Your mattress according to the study is not producing a large negative stress to your body.
 But if you do have a dent, you need to take care of that ASAP!

-Here's some routes you can take to get rid of the dents...
+Here are some routes you can take to get rid of the dents...

 - Turn your mattress around if the dips are just on your side (... your partner may not like this though :) )

 - Get a mattress from a guest bedroom and swap it with yours (having the bad stress for one night won't affect the guest in a large way)